magore/hp85disk/README.md

               * Therefore some SD Cards can take so long the HP85 can timeout
           * The hp85disk emulator does not have enough memory to work around this issue
             * If we could load the entire disk image into ram AND we had more for many write buffers
-              * Then we optimize the SD Card writing process to avoid the problems
+              * Then we could optimize the SD Card writing process to avoid the problems
             * The AVR we use has only 20K of ram for everything
               * Perhaps some day we will port this project to a Raspberry PI with add on hardware
                 * The protocol is already solved for the emulator so this would not be that hard - only a battle with the time I have free